Military police enforce driving ban in snow-stricken Buffalo - NewsBreak

 His loved ones called 911 when his blood sugar dipped dangerously low and he nearly passed out Sunday night, but they were told it would take hours to get to the home, Monett said.
 He eventually recovered on his own.

-Officials have said at news briefings that it was impossible to respond to emergency calls.
+Officials have said at news briefings that it was impossible to respond to emergency calls at the time.

 Monett ultimately made it to dialysis after climbing through the snow and having neighbors help dig out his buried vehicle, sister Maria Monett said.